fedebotu/a3c-flappy-bird/README.md

-# A3C Flappy Bird
+# A3C_Keras_FlappyBird

-Deep Reinforcement Learning implementation in Keras of an AI controlling the popular Flappy Bird videogame, using Asynchronous Advantage Actor Critic (A3C).

 FEDERICO BERTO
-Bachelor's degree thesis for Joint double degree for Tongji University and University of Bologna.
-For more details, please contact Federico Berto at: berto.federico2@gmail.com
+Bachelor's degree thesis for Joint double degree for Tongji University and University of Bologna

+#See LICENSE for further details
+For more details, please contact Federico Berto: berto.federico2@gmail.com

 Original implementation:
 For more information about the project details, see this [blog post](https://shalabhsingh.github.io/Deep-RL-Flappy-Bird/) associated with this project.

-See LICENSE for further details
-Copyright (c) 2019 Federico Berto based on:
+Copyright (c) 2019 Federico Berto

+based on:
 Copyright (c) 2017 Shalabh Singh

-# Installation of Dependencies
+# Installation Dependencies
 * Python 3.5
 * Keras 2.0
 * pygame